wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ## Looking Ahead

-The look ahead is even more exciting than the look back!
+The look ahead is even more exciting than the look behind!

 ### The Next-Gen Engine